magento/magento2-page-builder/README.md

-## PageBuilder pre-release access
+## Page Builder pre-release access

-Pre-release access to PageBuilder is opened to all Magento Partners with *no support* from Magento team.
+Pre-release access to Page Builder is opened to all Magento Partners with *no support* from Magento team.
 Use this access to:

 - Explore extension points to build custom modules and integrations for 3rd party services, such as Facebook and Instagram.
 - Try out customization options and extend its functionality beyond its default features.
-- Preview to prepare a migration plan from BlueFoot 1.0 to PageBuilder.
+- Preview to prepare a migration plan from BlueFoot 1.0 to Page Builder.

-Should you find an issue in PageBuilder functionality, please report it on github.
+Should you find an issue in Page Builder functionality, please report it on GitHub.

 ## Developer documentation